 ‘Watercourse’ is the general term for rivers, streams, ditches, drains, culverts, pipes and any other passage through which water may flow, whether natural or man-made.
 People with watercourses on, next to or under their property are known as ‘riparian owners’.
 Riparian owners have the responsibility for maintenance of these watercourses.
 Riparian responsibilities usually lie with the person who owns the land or property but may be the tenant depending upon the agreement in place.

 Properly maintaining ditches and other watercourses on your property – in particular by regular dredging – is very important to preventing flooding of your own and neighbouring properties, and adjacent roads and footpaths.
 Flooded roads are not just an inconvenience; when deep standing puddles freeze they pose a serious danger to motorists and pedestrians.
-WSCC publish a useful detailed guide.
+WSCC publish relevant guidance on managing flood risks including this useful detailed guide.